Comoro River: History

 A substantial flood of the river in 2010 was reported to have affected 2,467 people.
-In 2011, the East Timor government allocated about US$1.75 million to rehabilitation and maintenance of the river course in Dili.
+In 2011, the Timor-Leste government allocated about US$1.75 million to rehabilitation and maintenance of the river course in Dili.
 Between 2010 and 2012, the government also cooperated with the government of Victoria, Australia, to develop a master plan for drainage in Dili.
 Amongst other things, the plan proposed the construction of a flood control reservoir upstream of Dili to reduce the peak flow at the river mouth over a 50-year return period.

 Also in 2012, construction began on the first of a pair of new road bridges, since named the CPLP Bridge, to replace the only existing bridge over the river.
 The following year, 2013, a further substantial flood reportedly affected 667 people.
 The first of the CPLP Bridge pairs was completed in May 2013, and the second was built between October 2013 and May 2014.